DNGros/combustable/README.md

-This is simple WIP hacky testing/assertion/logging library for pytorch stuff.
+This is simple WIP hacky testing/assertion/logging library for Pytorch stuff.

 It was mostly intended for personal use.
 As I continue add to it I'll hopefully eventually clean it up so others could more easily use.

-# Probably broken/outdated examples

 ## Nice assertions on tensors